crowdlingo/course/src/speaking/countryside.md

 ## Vocabulary

 <vocab-list>
+- countryside
+  - rural regions
+- exposure
+  - vulnerability to the elements
 - employment
   - the state of being employed or having a job
+- Absolutely
+  - completely and without qualification
 - environment
   - the totality of surrounding conditions
-- significantly
-  - in a statistically significant way
-- pollution
-  - undesirable state of the natural environment being contaminated with harmful substances as a consequence of human activities

 <!-- blank -->